MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_04-Implement_Virtual_Networking.md

 7. Close the Cloud Shell pane.

 #### Task 3: Configure private and public IP addresses of Azure VMs
-In this task, you will configure static assignment of public and private IP addresses assigned to network interfaces of Azure virtual machines.
+In this task, you will configure the static assignment of public and private IP addresses assigned to network interfaces of Azure virtual machines.

    > **Note**: Private and public IP addresses are actually assigned to the network interfaces, which, in turn are attached to Azure virtual machines, however, it is fairly common to refer to IP addresses assigned to Azure VMs instead.